DmitryBurnaev/starlette-web/docs/notes/database_session_scopes.md

 As for http connections, a session is always opened for `dispatch`-method of BaseHTTPEndpoint.
 Since http-endpoint life-cycle is typically short, it is a valid behavior.
-However, you must not pass `request.db_session` to background task, since it spawns on separate thread and may run for long time.
+However, you must not pass `request.state.db_session` to background task, since it spawns on separate thread and may run for long time.
 Instead, pass object of `app` and create new session inside background task.